wp-plugins/pmpro-email-templates-addon/readme.txt

   * Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-email-templates/issues

 == Changelog ==
+= .4 =
+* Fixed warnings when setting up $data array.
+* Fixed issue where emails were getting double content.

 = .3 =
 * Added reset button
 * Added AJAX saving.